College Transfer Center

 University of Washington (Seattle)

-Entrance: Minimum Admission Requirement: Two years of a single foreign language in high school or two quarters in college.
+Entrance: Minimum Admission Requirement: Two years of a single foreign language (including ASL) in high school or two quarters in college.
+Student have the option to take a test to fulfill the requirement.
+Please contact the Office of Educational Assessment at the University of Washington for this option.

 Recommended for Transfer, and to the Colleges of Arts and Sciences and Social Work: a third quarter of college-level foreign language 123, with a minimum GPA of 2.0.

 Graduation: for Colleges of Arts and Sciences and Social Work, students need to show additional proficiency in foreign language to graduate.
 Please review the following options:

 - Complete the third quarter of college course work in a foreign language with a grade of 2.0 or higher at UW

 - Transfer college course work, with a grade of 2.0 or higher, equivalent to the third quarter of foreign language at UW

 - Pass a UW placement test that qualifies for entrance into the fourth quarter or higher, of a UW foreign language course